 Follow Us on Social Media

-Best Psoriasis Doctors in Delhi
+Best Doctors for Psoriasis in Delhi

 Psoriasis is a chronic autoimmune skin condition, defined by the swift buildup of skin cells resulting in thick, silvery-white patches.
 The raised patches, a common feature of plaque psoriasis, develop due to a complex interplay between genetics and environmental factors.
 This disrupts the normal function of the immune system, leading to an overreaction that causes rapid skin cell growth.
 While the exact cause remains elusive, key susceptibility factors include family history and certain environmental triggers.
 Unfortunately, there is no known cure for psoriasis; nonetheless, its symptoms can be effectively managed with appropriate treatment.